Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Master of Illusion: Associated with the Order of Lightweavers, who use this and Soulcasting.

-- Meaningful Name: Her name can be written using Aons Shao, Ale and Ashe (respectively: transformation, beauty and light).
+- Meaningful Name: Her name can be written using Aons Shao, Ala, and Ashe (meaning transformation, beauty, and light respectively).
 Word of God is that it was intentional but Shalash may be unaware of the meaning of her name.

 - Oh My Gods!: She is the first character in the entire Cosmere to swear by Adonalsium.

 - Only Known by Their Nickname: Baxil and Av don't seem to actually know her real name, and only refer to her as "The Mistress".
 The Heralds, in turn, exclusively refer to her as "Ash."

 - Royals Who Actually Do Something: Back during the Desolations, She's a daughter of a king who took part in the fighting.